dotnet-foundation/wg-membership/resources/commitee-documentation/membership-committee-charter.md

 Meetings have an agenda which is shared on GitHub and can be contributed to by any committee member.
 Each agenda item will have a GitHub Issue assigned which provides more context to the discussion point.

-Minutes of each meeting are recorded, and can be viewed [here](../../meetings/).
+Minutes of each meeting are written up after each meeting and can be viewed [here](https://github.com/dotnet-foundation/wg-membership/tree/main/meetings).

 ### Responsibilities